mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 # Architectural contributions

+1. Qiu, Zhaofan, Ting Yao, and Tao Mei.
+"Learning spatio-temporal representation with pseudo-3d residual networks."
+In proceedings of the IEEE International Conference on Computer Vision, pp. 5533-5541.
+2017.

+1. Xie, Saining, Chen Sun, Jonathan Huang, Zhuowen Tu, and Kevin Murphy.
+"Rethinking spatiotemporal feature learning: Speed-accuracy trade-offs in video classification."
+In Proceedings of the European conference on computer vision (ECCV), pp. 305-321.
+2018.

 1. Krizhevsky, Alex, Ilya Sutskever, and Geoffrey E. Hinton.
 "Imagenet classification with deep convolutional neural networks."
 Advances in neural information processing systems 25 (2012): 1097-1105.

 1. Srivastava, Nitish, Geoffrey Hinton, Alex Krizhevsky, Ilya Sutskever, and Ruslan Salakhutdinov.
 "Dropout: a simple way to prevent neural networks from overfitting."
 The journal of machine learning research 15, no. 1 (2014): 1929-1958.